elunna/hackem/hackem_changelog.md

 ### Themed Rooms:

 - Evilhack already had most of the themed rooms but I added more.
-- Add any missing flipped versions of rooms for completeness
+- Add any missing flipped versions of rooms (from UnNetHack) for completeness
 - Added minimum levels to all themed Rooms
-    The dungeon is pretty clean of themed rooms until level 8.
+  - The dungeon is pretty clean of themed rooms until level 8.
-    At levels 8, 11, and 17 we introduce more variety.
+  - At levels 8, 11, and 17 we introduce more variety.

 ## Role Changes: